 You can still split the hindquarters even if you don't use a saw.
 First, lay the animal on its side.
-Then, starting at the point that the back loin ended, cut into the meat as deeply as you can.
+Then, starting at the point where the back loin ended, cut into the meat as deeply as you can.
 Continue cutting towards the tail.
 Next, spread the elk's legs.
 At the point where the hindquarters come together, cut down to the middle of the pelvic bone.

 Next, lay the animal on its back and cut straight down between the quarters until you hit bone.
-Use your knife to cut the meat away from the bone, following the pelvic bone while someone helps pull the leg away from the
+Use your knife to cut the meat away from the bone, following the pelvic bone while someone helps pull the leg away from the carcass.

 Keep cutting until you hit the ball joint.
 Cut all the way around the joint to separate it while your helper pulls the leg away from the pelvis.
 Remove the hindquarter by continuing to cut along the pelvic bone until your knife meets the cut made downward from the spine.
 Your helper should be prepared to hold the heavy hindquarter off the ground while you put it into a fresh game bag.
+The rib and neck meat is easiest to remove now.